 - Neighborhood Birds - With hand lenses and measuring tapes, students compare a variety of Seattle-area bird specimens and discover adaptive patterns between beaks, feet, body sizes, colors and habitats.

 - Worm Worlds - Students predict the number, density, and maturity of earthworms living in a site on the school grounds based upon their prior worm knowledge and the environmental factors present in their study sites.
 Using mustard and water to conjure worms out of the soil, students analyze their worm evidence and determine why some spots are better suited for worms than others.

-- Web It - Students investigate spiders and spiderwebs, and why spiders are important predators in the schoolyard.
+- Web It - Students investigate spiders, spiderwebs, and why spiders are important predators in the schoolyard.
 Groups discuss spider behavior and learn why spiders don't stick to their own webs.

-Since FUN happens at school, students have the chance to see that nature exists where they live and is not a far-away place reserved for a priveledged few.
+Since FUN happens at school, students have the chance to experience the nature that exists where they live. ace reserved for a privileged few.
 Using science and outdoor exploration, students learn that nature is everywhere and is available for everyone.

 Volunteer with FUN

-The FUN program relies upon 120 volunteers each school year.
-Volunteers devote about two hours a week for four weeks in the spring and/or fall to leading a group of 4-6 students through each lesson, with the support of the school's FUN Team Leader and classroom teachers.
+FUN volunteers devote about two hours a week for four weeks in the spring and/or fall to leading a group of 4-6 students through each lesson, with the support of the school's FUN Team Leader and classroom teachers.
 No previous teaching or science background is necessary - and volunteers often report that they have as much fun and learn just as much as the students do!
-Seattle Audubon provides all training, supplies, and support necessary to make you a successful leader.
-If you are interested in learning how you can make a difference and introduce a child to urban nature, please complete a FUN volunteer application.
+Seattle Audubon provides all training, supplies, and support necessary for a successful experience.
+If you are interested in learning how you can make a difference and introduce a child to urban nature, please contact FUNvolunteer@seattleaudubon.org.